 I was called to the bar in 2001 and have practiced exclusively in the area of family law since 2004.
 Over my years of practice, I have litigated and negotiated all aspects of family law issues.
 My practice is focused on out-of-court settlements, through negotiation, mediation, and collaborative practice.
 My goal is to minimize the impact of separation and wherever possible maximize the opportunity for a creative resolution that benefits both parties.

 I am a sole practitioner.
 That means I am in business by myself.
 In Guelph you can choose from sole practitioners to law firms with dozens of lawyers.
 I have worked in large firms, in partnership, and on my own.
-I prefer to work as a sole practitioner and have done so since 2007.
+I prefer to work by myself and have done so since 2007.

 As a sole practitioner I have complete control over my practice.
 Sole practitioners often have lower overhead (expenses) than larger firms.
-I have a modest office with two assistants.
+I have a modest office with one assistant.
 I do not have a receptionist or additional support staff.
 By keeping my expenses down I can limit the number of clients I act for which, in turn, allows me to better serve the clients I choose to represent.
 I do not have minimum billing requirements, nor do I have to justify the amount of time I spend on a case to anyone except my client.
 You can establish a working relationship with me and my assistant and not have to worry about a new lawyer being assigned to the case or multiple staff working on your file.
-The majority of my clients are referred to me by other lawyers in Guelph who do not practice family law; by larger firms that have a conflict in acting for one spouse against the other; and of course by former clients.
+The majority of my clients are referred to me by other lawyers in Guelph who do not practice family law; by larger firms that have a conflict in acting for one spouse against the other; and of course by former clients. *Please note that because of trial committments later this year I am not accepting new lititigation files at this time.

 “You owe it to yourself to check out Ian Brown.
 I had another meeting with him earlier today and he truly is an honest lawyer.
 He is 'emotionally neutral' and actually seeks an amicable solution (if we get one is another issue).
 He and his assistant Heather - in my opinion - are a great team to have representing your interests.”